alexmy21/metadatum_sgs/README.md

 # metadatum_sgs

-This is a demo application of metadatum self generative systems platform (SGS).
+This is a demo application of metadatum self generative systems platform (SGS) built on John von Neumann's concept for the self-reproducing automata.
+You can find more intormation in the following article:

+https://medium.com/@alexmy_29874/introduction-to-metadata-graphs-and-self-generative-systems-sgs-574ebd45be91

 SGS is a platform for building self generative systems.
 It is a framework for building applications that can change their own structure and behavior at runtime.
-You can find introduction into John von Neumann's self-reproducing automata in the following article: https://medium.com/@alexmy_29874/introduction-to-metadata-graphs-and-self-generative-systems-sgs-574ebd45be91

 This is still work in progress, so, the documentation is not ready yet and available as a draft only.